iPhone 11 release date, price, news and features

 iPhone 11 design and display

 The new iPhone 11 is available in Purple, White, Yellow, Green, Black and Product Red.
-The rear of the phone is glass, and the bottom edge of the device comes with a Lightning connector.
+The rear of the phone is glass, and there's a Lightning connector on the bottom edge.

-Since Apple dropped the tech, there's no 3.5mm headphone jack on this device.
+There's no 3.5mm headphone jack on this device, with Apple having dropped the port.

-It's also water resistant as the device comes with an IP68 rating.
-That should mean you're able to submerge it in the bath or take it in the shower as it can survive up to 2 meters of solid water.
+It's also water resistant, coming with an IP68 rating.
+That should mean you're able to submerge it in the bath or take it in the shower, as it can survive in up to two meters of water.

 iPhone 11 camera